arjsin/channels/README.md

 ### Output
 [![Simple Output](../assets/simple_output.svg?raw=true&sanitize=true)](#)

-## Multi producers and multi consumer
+## Multi producer and multi consumer
 This channel allows multiple senders to send data to a multiple receivers.
 This channel needs explicit creation of receiver.
 All the messages are broadcast and buffered for receivers to receive.